Questions fréquemment posées sur les services aux sourds et aux handicapés

 Where do I go to get a sticker for my trained service dog?

-Your service dog, as defined by the ADA, can get a sticker at the Disabled Services desk in Lobby A.
+Your service dog, as defined by the ADA, may be registered for a sticker at the Disabled Services desk in Lobby A.

 What paperwork do I need to bring if I have a trained service dog?